smatechnologies/ibm-i-agent-docs/docs/message-management/details.md

 In the example above, the location where the DISPLAY message text would be inserted now contains the required special character string QCMD: and that is followed by the IBM WRKJOB (work with job) command, as an example.

 Be sure to take note of the rules and restrictions explained above, under: LSAM Parameters Event Command Options -> Using IBM commands for Event response -> Using IBM Commands from Third-Party Applications.
-The same considerations apply for commands registered in OpCon/xps jobs because the message management event commands are processed by the same LSAM Message Management server job.
+The same considerations apply for commands registered in OpCon jobs because the message management event commands are processed by the same LSAM Message Management server job.

 #### LSAM Dynamic Variables in OpCon Event commands

 The LSAM Message Management server program supports replacement of LSAM Dynamic Variables.
-Therefore, any or all of the IBM-format command that is registered in the OpCon/xps job master record for message management could be an LSAM Dynamic Variable token.
+Therefore, any or all of the IBM-format command that is registered in the OpCon job master record for message management could be an LSAM Dynamic Variable token.
 Consider the following example:

 :::tip EXAMPLE
 ```